scriptituk/xfade-easing/README.md

 ![other transitions](assets/x_blends.gif)
 -->

-### Parameters
+### Customising parameters

-Many GL Transitions accept parameters to tweak the transition effect.
+Many GL Transitions accept parameters to customise the transition effect.
-Some Xfade transitions have been altered to also accept parameters.
+Certain Xfade transitions have been altered to also accept parameters.
 The parameters and default values are shown above, [here](#xfade-transitions) and [here](#gl-transitions).

 Using [xfade-easing.sh](#expression-generator-cli-script), parameters can be appended to the transition name as CSV.